-Altos was founded back in 2009 by two London bartenders with a passion for tequila: Henry Besant and Dre Masso, who also paved the path for future agave lovers by starting the Tahona Society.
+Altos began back in 2009, thanks to two cofounders with a passion for tequila: Henry Besant and Dre Masso, who also paved the path for future agave lovers by starting the Tahona Society.
 Besant tragically passed away in 2013, but his legacy lives on through Altos, the many bartenders touched by his love for agave spirits, and the hardworking men and women who make Altos today.
 Below, meet a few of those people who bring Altos from agave field to bottle:

 The Co-Creator: Dre Masso

 While running a Jaliscan restaurant in London, bartender Dre Masso found himself wondering why the market for tequila was saturated with cheap spirits, a handful of ultra-high-end brands, and very little in-between.
 Where were all the great mid-level tequilas?
 So Masso and Besant came to Mexico to try to rectify the situation.
 There, they wound up teaming with maestro tequilero Jesus Hernandez to craft their own custom spirit.
 “They wanted to create a tequila that could be mixed into cocktails or sipped neat without feeling astringent,” says Jesus Hernandez, Jr., who’s following in his dad’s footsteps, in a way, as hospitality coordinator for Pernod Ricard Mexico.
 “They liked the fact that he did things the old-fashioned way.”
 In 2009, Altos Tequila was born.